theupdateframework/pep-maximum-security-model/README.rst

 Whereas PyPI MUST take the following steps:

-1. Revoke the compromised developer keys from the delegation to the project by the recently-claimed or claimed role.
-[LV: does the prior sentence really make sense?
-It seems off to me.]
+1. Revoke the compromised developer keys from the *recently-claimed* or *claimed* role.
 This is done by replacing the compromised developer keys with newly issued developer keys.

 2. A new timestamped consistent snapshot MUST be issued.